-Everything about Chateau Dalem Fronsac, Bordeaux wine producer profile, with wine tasting notes, wine and food pairing tips, best vintages, ratings, a history of the property, information on wine making and terroir.
+Learn everything about Chateau Dalem Fronsac with wine tasting notes and wine with food pairing tips.
+Learn the best vintages, a history of the property, information on the vineyards, and winemaking.
 If you want to read about other important, Bordeaux Chateaux:Links to all Bordeaux Wine Producer Profiles

 Chateau Dalem History, Overview